Making connections

 We launched a mentoring scheme in 2021, based around special interest groups.
 The scheme aims to foster significant and sustained interactions between Clare Hall students and Fellows with shared interests in particular subject areas, in order to build lasting relationships and networks.

-We currently have nine subject-specific mentoring groups, each led by one or more Fellows (including Research Fellows) of Clare Hall.
+We currently have 15 subject-specific mentoring groups, each led by one or more Fellows (including Research Fellows) of Clare Hall.
 Participation is not restricted to the subject in which you are formally taking your degree, and you may also sign up for more than one group if you wish.

 The groups are expected to: